 Oklahoma and beer.
 We understand those two words don’t typically go together.
 With its old-school Prohibition laws, Oklahoma hasn’t exactly been the most alcohol-friendly state.
-But legislative changes to the state’s antiquated laws take effect in late 2018.
+But legislative changes to the state’s antiquated laws took effect in late 2018.
 This move may perhaps pave the way for a more vibrant craft brewery scene in Oklahoma.
 But there are a few breweries in Oklahoma City that are already well ahead of the pack.

 Craft breweries in Oklahoma City